kumbulanit/t-sql/tech company/untitled/Module 4/Lab_Querying_Multiple_Tables_Answers.md

 SELECT
     d.DepartmentName,
     COUNT(e.EmployeeID) AS EmployeeCount,
-    AVG(e.Salary) AS DeptAvgSalary,
+    AVG(e.BaseSalary) AS DeptAvgSalary,
     comp.CompanyAvgSalary,
-    AVG(e.Salary) - comp.CompanyAvgSalary AS SalaryVariance,
+    AVG(e.BaseSalary) - comp.CompanyAvgSalary AS SalaryVariance,
-    SUM(e.Salary) AS DeptTotalPayroll,
+    SUM(e.BaseSalary) AS DeptTotalPayroll,
     d.Budget AS DeptBudget,
-    d.Budget - SUM(e.Salary) AS BudgetRemaining,
+    d.Budget - SUM(e.BaseSalary) AS BudgetRemaining,
     CASE
-        WHEN AVG(e.Salary) > comp.CompanyAvgSalary THEN 'Above Average'
+        WHEN AVG(e.BaseSalary) > comp.CompanyAvgSalary THEN 'Above Average'
-        WHEN AVG(e.Salary) = comp.CompanyAvgSalary THEN 'At Average'
+        WHEN AVG(e.BaseSalary) = comp.CompanyAvgSalary THEN 'At Average'
         ELSE 'Below Average'
     END AS PerformanceCategory
 FROM Departments d
 LEFT JOIN Employees e ON d.DepartmentID = e.DepartmentID AND e.IsActive = 1
 CROSS JOIN (
-    SELECT AVG(Salary) AS CompanyAvgSalary
+    SELECT AVG(BaseSalary) AS CompanyAvgSalary
     FROM Employees
     WHERE IsActive = 1
 ) comp